adamgarza/adamgarza.github.io/index.md

 <a id="final"></a>
 ## 6. Final Thoughts
 I'm not much of a writer, but I will try to make this as eloquent as possible.
-Knowing this program is an enormous opportunity for me as a green developer, I placed an overwhelming amount of pressure upon myself to achieve.
+Knowing the Google Summer of Code program is an enormous opportunity for me as a freshman developer, I placed a certain amount of pressure upon myself to achieve.
 Although, what I lack in "know how", I more than make up for in determination.
 These 12 weeks have been stressful and challenging, yet satisfying and rewarding with the sense of accomplishment for sure.

 I would like to thank my mentor Gopi Palaniappan for this opportunity.
 From the very start you have been my #1 supporter, having all the confidence in me to perform well.
 Many times we do not know how much of an impact we have on those around us.
 I will like to let you know, that you have made an enormous impact and influence on what I do, and where I go from here.
 Thank you for all the support.